raul23/SimulRPi/docs/display_problems.rst

 **Technical explanation:** the script is supposed to display the LEDs turning ON and OFF always on the same line.
-That is, when a line of LEDs is displayed, it goes to the beginning of the line to display the next state of LEDs.
+That is, when a line of LEDs is displayed, the script goes to the beginning of the line to display the next state of LEDs by printing over the previous LEDs.

-However, since the window is too small, the LEDs are being displayed on multiple lines and when the script tries to go to the start of a line, it is too late, it is now at another line.
+However, when the window is too small, the LEDs get printed on the next line because there is not enough space on a single line to print everything.
+Then, when the script tries to go to the start of a line to print over the previous line, it is instead positioned on the next line further down.
 So you get this display of multiple lines of LEDs.

 ..
 URLs
 .. external links